spgarbet/corona/README.md

 ![Italy Data](./italy.png)

 I've been asked for Italy data.
 They quarantined early and I've put the axis as the same with the US so slopes can easily be compared.
+The break in the line at day 60 (2/29) is odd, and I have been unable to find any news article of a major change implemented at that point, but it appears that something in the environment changed the rate at that point.

 ![South Korea](./sk.png)